fluxcd/cues/generators/tenants/README.md

 }
 ```

-In the `tenants.staging.cue` file you can find an example of how to set the cluster name
+In the `env.staging.cue` file you can find an example of how to set the cluster name
 for distinguishing alerts based on environment, and how to set the path that's being reconciled by Flux:

 ```cue